cysouw/diathesis/text/c08_preverbs.md

 g.
 Bewegungsfolgen werden nur angetanzt und immer wieder abgebrochen.^[~~DWDS~~: Neue Zürcher Zeitung, 30.09.2000] \
    (= nicht vollständig ausführen)
 :::

-The locational particles: *da(r)-, her-* and *hin-* are not further investigate here.
-They do not appear to induce any diathesis when combined with a verb stem.

 ### Preverb-verbs prefer an accusative argument {#sec:preverbs-always-accusative}